 Students must give notice when a reference is required as it cannot be supplied on immediate request.
-Year 12 students are required to submit their reference request to the Principal before the end of the third week of term four.
+Year 12 students are required to submit their reference request to the Principal before the end of Week 3, Term 4.

 School Assemblies